-- The Amendment modifies the allowed use(s) of the property or area that is the subject of the Amendment such that the proposed use(s) generate(s) more than one hundred morning or evening peak hour trips than are generated by the allowed use(s) before the Amendment; or - The Amendment authorizes an increase in floor area for the property or area that is the subject of the Amendment that exceeds forty thousand (40,000) square feet when compared to the General Plan before approval of the Amendment; or - The Amendment authorizes an increase in the number of dwelling units for the property or area that is the subject of the Amendment that exceeds one hundred (100) dwelling units when compared to the General Plan before approval of the Amendment; or - The increase in morning or evening peak hour trips, floor area or dwelling units resulting from the Amendment when added to eighty percent (80%) of the increases in morning or evening peak hour trips, floor area or dwelling units resulting from Prior Amendments (see definition in Section 2J exceeds one or more of the voter approval thresholds in Section 423 as specified in Subsection 1, 2 or 3.
+- The Aamendment modifies the allowed use(s) of the property or area that is the subject of the amendment such that the proposed use(s) generate(s) more than one hundred morning or evening peak hour trips than are generated by the allowed use(s) before the amendment; or - The amendment authorizes an increase in floor area for the property or area that is the subject of the amendment that exceeds forty thousand (40,000) square feet when compared to the General Plan before approval of the amendment; or - The amendment authorizes an increase in the number of dwelling units for the property or area that is the subject of the amendment that exceeds one hundred (-100) dwelling units when compared to the General Plan before approval of the amendment; or - The increase in morning or evening peak hour trips, floor area or dwelling units resulting from the amendment when added to eighty percent (80%) of the increases in morning or evening peak hour trips, floor area or dwelling units resulting from prior amendments (see definition in Section 2J) exceeds one or more of the voter approval thresholds in Section 423 as specified in Subsection 1, 2 or 3.

-If the City Council determines a General Plan Land Use Element Amendment requires voter approval after approving the Amendment, the City Council then adopts a resolution calling an election on the Amendment.
+If the City Council determines a General Plan Land Use Element Amendment requires voter approval after approving the amendment, the City Council then adopts a resolution calling an election on the amendment.
 The City Council schedules the election at the next regular municipal election, as specified by the City Charter.
-The City Attorney then prepares an impartial analysis of the Amendment, which contains information about the Amendment, any related project or land use approval, and the environmental analysis conducted that will help the electorate make an informed decision.
+The City Attorney then prepares an impartial analysis of the amendment, which contains information about the amendment, any related project or land use approval, and the environmental analysis conducted that will help the electorate make an informed decision.
 In the absence of an ordinance or Charter provision that establishes a procedure for submittal of arguments or rebuttals relative to City measures, the City Council will adopt a resolution that authorizes the filing of arguments and rebuttals in accordance with the general procedures specified in the Elections Code.

-It is important to understand that Charter Section 423 only applies to General Plan amendments.
+It is important to understand that Charter Section 423 only applies to major General Plan amendments.
 Individual housing development projects that do not require a General Plan amendment are already accommodated within the General Plan and zoning framework.
 They would not be subject to Charter Section 423 and would never require a vote of the electorate.

 If a housing development project requires a General Plan amendment, any unit and peak hour traffic increases added to the project through the Density Bonus process are not counted toward Charter Section 423 thresholds and a determination whether a vote is required.
-Ultimately projects that require a vote of the electorate pursuant to Charter Section 423 may require additional costs and be subject to delays due to the election process that may yield uncertain election results.
+Ultimately, projects that deemed to be a major amendment require additional procedural steps before a project can go forward because the project must go through an election process.